Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

 =================

-For the most part linking data will work as expected, however, there are some corner-cases which are not supported.
+For the most part linking data will work as expected, however, there are some corner cases which are not supported.

 Circular Dependencies